GIULYINEZA2/wed_27390_giuly_childrenwelfareMS_db-/README.md

 - [BI Requirements](business_intelligence/bi_requirements.md) – KPIs, dashboards, and analytical queries.
 - [Dashboards](business_intelligence/dashboards.md) – Mockups of BI dashboards.
 - [KPI Definitions](business_intelligence/kpi_definitions.md) – Detailed description of KPIs used in the system.
+- ## Screenshots

+All screenshots for this project are organized in the `screenshots/` folder.

+### Folder Description
+ - Contains screenshots showing the database status, tablespaces, performance, and system monitoring from Oracle Enterprise Manager.

+- Includes screenshots of all tables, ERD, constraints, indexes, sequences, triggers, and other database structures created in the project.

+-  Shows screenshots of procedure/function execution, trigger tests, audit logs, and all SQL/PLSQL outputs used to verify the system works correctly.